hanesy/olympics_dash/README.md

 ![map](screenshots/america_map.png)

 ### Participating Countries by Game
-The Participating Countries by Game graph provides a static representation of the number of countries that participated in each game presented in this study.
+The <i>Participating Countries by Game</i> graph provides a static representation of the number of countries that participated in each game presented in this study.

 It is worth noting two things:
 1)	The increase in participation over time
-2)	The vast difference in participation between the Winter Games vs. the Summer Games.
+2)	The vast difference in participation between the Winter Games vs. the Summer Games due to the varying number of events in each season.
+For example, the most recent Summer Olympics had 306 events, with a total of 918 medals and the most recent Winter Olympics had only 102 events, the first Winter Olympics to surpass 100 events.

 ![participants_game](screenshots/participants_game.png)

 ## Data by Country Page
-The Country Page provides the user information to interact with data related to a particular country and its performance in a particular year and game, whether Summer or Winter.
+The <i>Country Page </i> provides the user information to interact with data related to a particular country and its performance in a particular year and game, whether Summer or Winter.

 For example: when viewing Jamaica, their medalists will vary greatly from Summer vs Winter games.
 ![jamaica](screenshots/jamaica_country.png)

-Additionally, it provides charts of Olympian counts, % of medalists and Event medalist over each Olympics Game (example: USA).
+Additionally, it provides charts of Olympian counts, % of medalists and event medalist over each Olympics Game (example: USA).
 ![usa_country1](screenshots/usa_country1.png)
 ![usa_country1](screenshots/usa_country2.png)
 ![usa_country1](screenshots/usa_country3.png)

 ## Data by Game Page
-The Data by Game page delves deeper into the analysis of performance in relation to GDP and Population by reviewing all countries.
+The <i>Data by Game page</i> delves deeper into the analysis of performance in relation to GDP and population by reviewing all countries.

 From here we can see some correlation in GDP to medal count:
 ![gdp](screenshots/gdp.png)

-But less of a visual correlation in Population to medal count:
+But less of a correlation in population to medal count:
 ![population](screenshots/population.png)

-Additionally, the data charts provide a broad area of information in Olympians by Country, % of Medalists by Country, and Event Medals by Country – based on which filter is chosen for Olympics Game (example: Summer 2016 – Rio de Janeiro).
+Additionally, the data charts provide a broad area of information in <i> Olympians by Country , % of Medalists by Country, </i> and <i> Event Medals by Country </i> – based on which filter is chosen for Olympics Game (example: Summer 2016 – Rio de Janeiro).
 ![games_charts](screenshots/games_charts.png)

 ## Observations
 What we observed in our visualizations is that there appeared to be a correlation between medal counts and GDP.
 Which would suggest that further analysis could be done on the statistical significance of this visible correlation.

-However, we did not see an apparent correlation between Medal Counts and Population.
+However, we did not see an apparent correlation between medal counts and population.
 Which would deter us from further analysis.

 ## Postmortem